FuturePortal/CIMonitor/docs/index.md

 [![read-the-docs](https://readthedocs.org/projects/cimonitor/badge/?version=latest)](https://cimonitor.readthedocs.io)
 [![travis-ci](https://travis-ci.org/CIMonitor/CIMonitor.svg?branch=master)](https://travis-ci.org/CIMonitor/CIMonitor)

-The CIMonitor is a place where all your project statuses come together.
+CIMonitor is a place where all your statuses come together.
 Check if all tests have passed, and if deployments are successful.
 All in one overview.